clarynathanwill/Pub-607-Tech-Project/FrontMatter.md

-The Wonderful Wizard of Oz
+#The Wonderful Wizard of Oz#

 by L. Frank Baum

-This book is dedicated to my good friend & comrade
+*This book is dedicated to my good friend & comrade
 My Wife
-L.F.B.
+L.F.B.*

 Contents

  Introduction
- Chapter I. The Cyclone
+ 1: The Cyclone
- Chapter II.
-The Council with the Munchkins
+ 2: The Council with the Munchkins
- Chapter III.
-How Dorothy Saved the Scarecrow
+ 3: How Dorothy Saved the Scarecrow
- Chapter IV.
-The Road Through the Forest
+ 4: The Road Through the Forest
- Chapter V. The Rescue of the Tin Woodman
+ 5: The Rescue of the Tin Woodman
- Chapter VI.
-The Cowardly Lion
+ 6:  The Cowardly Lion
- Chapter VII.
-The Journey to the Great Oz
+ 7: The Journey to the Great Oz
- Chapter VIII.
-The Deadly Poppy Field
+ 8: The Deadly Poppy Field
- Chapter IX.
-The Queen of the Field Mice
+ 9: The Queen of the Field Mice
- Chapter X. The Guardian of the Gates
+ 10: The Guardian of the Gates
- Chapter XI.
-The Emerald City of Oz
+ 11: The Emerald City of Oz
- Chapter XII.
-The Search for the Wicked Witch
+ 12: The Search for the Wicked Witch
- Chapter XIII.
-The Rescue
+ 13: The Rescue
- Chapter XIV.
-The Winged Monkeys
+ 14: The Winged Monkeys
- Chapter XV.
-The Discovery of Oz, the Terrible
+ 15: The Discovery of Oz, the Terrible
- Chapter XVI.
-The Magic Art of the Great Humbug Chapter XVII.
-How the Balloon Was Launched
+ 16: The Magic Art of the Great Humbug
+ 17: How the Balloon Was Launched
- Chapter XVIII.
-Away to the South
+ 18: Away to the South
- Chapter XIX.
-Attacked by the Fighting Trees
+ 19: Attacked by the Fighting Trees
- Chapter XX.
-The Dainty China Country
+ 20: The Dainty China Country
- Chapter XXI.
-The Lion Becomes the King of Beasts Chapter XXII.
-The Country of the Quadlings
+ 21: The Lion Becomes the King of Beasts
+ 22: The Country of the Quadlings
- Chapter XXIII.
-Glinda The Good Witch Grants Dorothy’s Wish Chapter XXIV.
-Home Again
+ 23: Glinda The Good Witch Grants Dorothy’s Wish
+ 24: Home Again